-Of the Federal/state interactive models, the EPA Storm Surge Mapper proves to be most useful for the inundation analysis as it combines fluvial (riverine) flooding based on return intervals (100-yr/500-yr flooding) with coastal storm surge flooding from the SLOSH model for Category 1 through 5 hurricanes (Table 3.1).
-The Delaware coastal models map static sea level rise that will be used to map future storm surge scenarios.
+Of the Federal/state interactive models, the EPA Storm Surge Mapper proves to be most useful for the inundation analysis as it combines fluvial (riverine) flooding based on return intervals (100-year/500-year flooding) with coastal storm surge flooding from the SLOSH model for Category 1 through 5 hurricanes.
+The Delaware coastal models map static sea level rise was used to map future storm surge scenarios.
 We utilized the GIS data from the EPA Storm Surge Inundation mapper for this inundation analysis of DelDOT assets because this hydraulic model is the only one that assesses hybrid flooding - riverine flooding in combination with coastal hurricane storm surge flooding.
 Future flood scenarios will incorporate 0.5 m sea level rise from the Delaware Sea Level Rise Inundation Mapper.